What Does NxGen MDx Screen For?

 What Your Test Results Mean:

 Pendred syndrome is an inherited condition that affects inner ear formation and the thyroid gland.
 Because individuals with Pendred syndrome are born with varying degrees of inner ear malformation, they are born with or soon develop moderate to profound deafness.
 Some individuals also have difficulty with balance.
 Affected individuals also have enlarged thyroid glands, and though this does not usually lead to thyroid malfunction, the enlargement (goiter) may lead to discomfort and difficulty swallowing and breathing.
-There is no cure for Pendred syndrome; however, some families opt for the use of hearing aids or cochlear implants.

 Talk to a Genetic Counselor